LiliaFramework/Lilia/docs/docs/meta/panel.md

 # Panel Meta

-This document describes the methods available on panel objects.
+Lilia's interface relies on VGUI panels with extra functionality.
+This document describes convenience methods available to those panels.

 ---

 ## Overview

-These meta functions extend standard panel objects with convenience helpers used throughout Lilia.
+Panel meta functions support scaled positioning, listen for inventory changes, and offer other utilities that make building responsive menus and HUD elements easier.

 ---